gorkaerana/sukaldari/README.md

 ```

 ## Use case
 I've had my recipes scattered across many loose pieces of paper for years.
-As a Emacs and Org mode user, I figured the most convenient way to manage them would be a very simple `.org` file such as the below one.
+As am Emacs and Org mode user, I figured the most convenient way to manage them would be a very simple `.org` file such as the below one.
 The follow-up question to such a set-up is, how does one share the recipes?
 And so the data model was born.

 ```org
 * Chocolate sandwich